FectourSu/KinopoiskParser/README.md

 UPD: The api from the test account was used in the repository

 ## Final recommendations
-The parser is built on using the xpath element, that is, there should be no binding to the class_name of the object.
+The parser is built on using the xpath element, that is, there should be no binding to the class name of the object.
-But... the author is a true trash coder...
+But... the author is a trash coder...
-And therefore, the parser uses partially class_name blocks, it is required to update it in settings. ini, as their developers change on the site
+And therefore, the parser uses partially class name blocks, it is required to update it in settings.ini, as their developers change on the site
 ### For example
-at the moment, the class of the main page is as follows: styles_root__2gHIX in the settings, the last part of it is taken
+At the moment, the class of the main page is as follows: styles_root__2gHIX in the settings, the last part of it is taken
 ```sh
 [PARSER]